xHERMIS/Discord-custom-link-checker/README.md

 - Generates random 2-letter invite codes
 - Checks the validity using the Discord API
 - Simple and easy-to-understand Python code
+- Sends the Available and Unavailble links to a webhook
 ## Usage

 1. Clone the repository: